cdstanford/gid/README.md

 For Rust projects, the library provides an interface to use GIDs directly as a data structure in future applications.
 For example, one can import `JumpStateGraph` into another code base and use the interface in `interface.rs` to update the data structure.
 The methods include, for example, `.add_transition()`, `.mark_closed()`, and `.is_dead()` to update and query the data structure.

-For non-Rust projects, it may be easiest to use the data structure in a more black-box fashion by constructing input files in the required `.json` format.
+For non-Rust projects, it is possible to use the data structure in a more black-box fashion by constructing input files in the required `.json` format.
 This approach is described earlier using the `run_compare` and `run_example` binaries.

 ### New implementations of existing work